saptarshisarkar20/DSA-JAVA-Pratice/README.md

 # Comprehensive DSA Practice Repository

-Welcome to the **Comprehensive DSA Practice Repository**, authored by [Your Name].
+Welcome to the **Comprehensive DSA Practice Repository**, authored by Saptarshi Sarkar.
 This repository serves as a treasure trove of Data Structures and Algorithms (DSA) practice codes in Java, C++, and Python.
 Whether you're a novice or an experienced programmer, this repository is designed to aid your learning journey and mastery of essential DSA concepts.

 ## Table of Contents